 We first introduce our neural speech enhancement model and then describe the improved self-supervised learning scheme.
-Unsupervised noise adaptation and perceptual contrast stretching are finally introduced.
+Next, unsupervised noise adaptation and perceptual contrast stretching are introduced.
+Finally, we introduce the loss function used.

 2.1.
 Uformer+: improved Uformer with MetricGAN